matsengrp/olmsted/README.md

 Once selected, hitting "Explore" takes you to a page displaying selected datasets using the following visualizations:

-### Clonal family scatterplot
+### Clonal lineage scatterplot

-The top level component in the explorer view is a scatterplot of all the clonal families in your selected datasets.
+The top level component in the explorer view is a scatterplot of all the clonal lineages in your selected datasets.
 The axes, color and symbol mappings are all customizable.

 ![scatterplot](docs/scatterplot-viz.png)